apache/storm/examples/storm-perf/README.markdown

 ## Topologies List

 1. **ConstSpoutOnlyTopo:** Helps measure how fast spout can emit.
 This topology has a spout and is not connected to any bolts.
-Supports in-proc and cluster mode.
+Supports cluster mode only.
 2. **ConstSpoutNullBoltTopo:** Helps measure how fast spout can send data to a bolt.
 Spout emits a stream of constant values to a DevNull bolt which discards the incoming tuples.
-Supports in-proc and cluster mode.
+Supports cluster mode only.
 3. **ConstSpoutIdBoltNullBoltTopo:** Helps measure speed of messaging between spouts and bolts.
 Spout emits a stream of constant values to an ID bolt which clones the tuple and emits it downstream to a DevNull bolt.
-Supports in-proc and cluster mode.
+Supports cluster mode only.
-4. **FileReadWordCount:** Measures speed of word counting.
+4. **FileReadWordCountTopo:** Measures speed of word counting.
 The spout loads a file into memory and emits these lines in an infinite loop.
-Supports in-proc and cluster mode.
-5. **HdfsSpoutNullBolt:** Measures speed at which HdfsSpout can read from HDFS.
 Supports cluster mode only.
+5. **HdfsSpoutNullBoltTopo:** Measures speed at which HdfsSpout can read from HDFS.
+Supports cluster mode only.
 6. **StrGenSpoutHdfsBoltTopo:** Measures speed at which HdfsBolt can write to HDFS.
 Supports cluster mode only.
-7. **KafkaSpoutNullBolt:** Measures speed at which KafkaSpout can read from Kafka.
+7. **KafkaSpoutNullBoltTopo:** Measures speed at which the storm-kafka KafkaSpout can read from Kafka.
 Supports cluster mode only.
-8. **KafkaHdfsTopo:** Measures how fast Storm can read from Kafka and write to HDFS.
+8. **KafkaHdfsTopo:** Measures how fast Storm can read from Kafka and write to HDFS, using the storm-kafka spout.
+Supports cluster mode only
+9. **KafkaClientSpoutNullBoltTopo:** Measures the speed at which the storm-kafka-client KafkaSpout can read from Kafka.
+Supports cluster mode only.

 ## How to run ?